 Start at UCC and Transfer

 Good choice!
 It’s the personal attention you get at UCC that gives you a great start.
 Our graduates go on to successful academic and professional careers in all fields.
-One key to that success is advising — every transfer student should work closely with both a UCC academic adviser and a representative from the institution(s) they plan to attend.
-Other keys to success are our TOP program and Success Center that help students get the most out of available services.
+One key to that success is advising — every transfer student should work closely with both a UCC academic advisor and a representative from the institution(s) they plan to attend.
+Other keys to success are our TOP program and Success Center that help students get the most out of available resources and services.

 The latest report from the Oregon Office of Community Colleges and Workforce Development shows that among Oregon community colleges with 20 or more students transferring into the Oregon University System, UCC has the highest percentage of students successfully continuing into their second year at the transfer institution — 84 percent!

 UCC Foundation scholarship recipient Maddie Gidcumb conveys the importance of scholarships to her success as a UCC student.
 She expresses her gratitude for the support from UCC faculty, advisors, and the Foundation in helping her achieve her dreams.

 University Transfer Programs

 Associate of Arts / Oregon Transfer Degree (AAOT)

 The AA/OT degree is designed for students planning to transfer into a baccalaureate degree program in the Oregon University System (University of Oregon, Oregon State University, Eastern Oregon University, Western Oregon University, Southern Oregon University, Portland State University) or the AA/OT as a “block transfer,” enabling a student to enter as a junior with all of the transfer school’s lower division general education requirements met.
 The AA/OT offers students the flexibility to choose courses that interest them while fulfilling requirements at their transfer schools.